AalianKhan/mushroom-strategy/CONTRIBUTING.md

 #### How Do I Submit a Good Bug Report?

-> You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue
+> You must never report security related issues, vulnerabilities, or bugs including sensitive information to the issue
 > tracker, or elsewhere in public.
 > Instead, sensitive bugs must be sent by email to <aaliankhan5@gmail.com>.